Snackman8/pyLinkJS/README.md

 - Tornado Template is not allowed in the HTML file
 - use the ready event handler for code that should be run when the page is loaded, do not use call_py inside the onload, it won't work
 - use the run_pylinkjs_app function to start the web service
+- pylinkjs uses jQuery internally, so jQuery properties can be accessed from the jsClient.  i.e. so use jsc['#input'].val (jquery property) and not jsc['#input'].value (DOM property)